 incensed in the state of washington in civil engineering.
-If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for \(\frac{2436 74\text{th Ave SE}}{\left(\text{name of project}\right)}\) has been prepared by me or under my supervision and meets the standard of care and expertise which is usual customary in this community for professional engineers.
-I understand that the City of Mercer Island does not an not assume liability for the sufficiency, suitability, or performance of Construction SWPPP BMPs prepared by me nd will Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to b and correct. e true Print Applicant Name: Vann Lanz Applicant Signature: Date
+If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for \(\frac{2436 74\text{th Ave SE}}{\left(\text{name of project}\right)}\) has been prepared by me or under my supervision and meets the standard of care and expertise which is customary in this community for professional engineers.
+I understand that the City of Mercer Island does not assume liability for the sufficiency, suitability, or performance of Construction SWPPP BMPs prepared s usual and s not and will Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.
+Print Applicant Name: Vann Lanz Applicant Signature: